 Military Drivers in Georgia

-Georgia has more than 72,000 active duty military personnel and 752, 882 veterans.
-If you are in the Armed Forces, it’s a good idea to ask your insurance agent how the company handles military deployments and insurance.
+Georgia currently has more than 60,000 active-duty military personnel.
+If you are in the Armed Forces, it's a good idea to ask your insurance agent how the company handles military deployments and insurance.
 Make sure you are able to stay on top of premiums and renewals, and ask if you will be penalized for allowing your policy to lapse while you are on deployment.

 In Georgia, you may cancel your registration while you are on deployment as long as the vehicle will not be driven on public roads during your absence.
 You will have to submit a form to the Tax Commissioner's office in your home county and have your commanding officer certify that you were deployed on military duty.

 Georgia Service Members and Insurance Savings:

 Mustangs vs SUVs

 SUVs and pickups are more likely to be in rollover crashes than other types of vehicles, according to insurance experts, but an older model SUV still has less impact on your premium than a recent model sports car.

 Comparing Premium Ranges by Driver Age and Vehicle for a Military Driver

 Compare Average Premiums Available to Georgia Military Personnel

 Whether you're on active duty or a veteran, it pays to do some comparison shopping.
 Check out the average annual rates you can get in Georgia.